denten-books/plain-text/1-chapter.md

 One could write, for example, "a field of study," without much thought about figurative space.
 Shklovsky would have the reader pause to consider the implications [@shklovksy_sborniki_1917].
 In what sense do ideas resemble (or not) a field?
 The poet could further make the metaphor strange.
-For example, as a light-hearted example one could write: "to scythe a verdant field of literary study."
-The verb (to scythe) and the adjective (verdant) create an unexpected transference of qualities not present in the original image of the field.
-They "break" the metaphor, exposing it as a conceit.
-To take the metaphor to its logical conclusion, a writer could depict a fictional character in the act of mowing a field of grass while discussing the relative merits of Tolstoy and Proust.
+To evoke a light-hearted illustration one could write: "to scythe a verdant field of literary study."
+The verb (to scythe) and the adjective (verdant) create an unexpected transference of qualities not present in the original image of the intellectual field.
+They added properties "break" the metaphor, exposing it's conceit.
+To take the metaphor to its logical conclusion, a writer could depict several fictional characters in the act of mowing a field of grass while discussing the relative merits of structuralism: a discussion about the field on a field.
 The literary artifice makes actual the implied connections between a field of grass and an intellectual field.
 The writer now shows what was merely told before.
-The technique of defamiliarization finally renews the figure: discarding the hardened clichés and suggesting novel linkages between the concepts.
+The technique of defamiliarization finally renews the
+figure: discarding the hardened clichés and suggesting novel linkages between constituent concepts: the intellectual chaff, the leaves of mental grass, the combines of thought.

-When pursuing estrangement the author "lays bare" or "makes obvious" the metaphor by drawing attention to its inner dynamics.
+When pursuing estrangement the author "lays bare" and "makes obvious" the metaphor by drawing attention to its inner dynamics.
 Metaphors, as Lakoff and Johnson famously argued, do more than decorate---they structure everyday human activity.
 The metaphor shapes one system of conceptual relationships in terms